SergioPeignier/EvoWave_Chameleoclust/README.md

     - video_evowave.py
         Python script producing the visual from log files produced by the evowave_clustering.py script.

-All scripts are to be launched with python2.7
+All scripts should be launched with python2.7